gpng/nextjs-typescript-boilerplate/README.md

    yarn dev
    ```

-   or if you have now-cli installed,
+   or if you have vercel-cli installed,

    ```
-   now dev
+   vercel dev
    ```

 ## Maintainers